July 3rd, 2020 | What You Should Know Before Starting a PhD.

 Some Good Resources To Look Into.

-Plus, Prof. James Arvanitakis, the Dean of the Graduate Research School at the Western Sydney University gave a very interesting view from the perspective of grad school management in his movie, “5 Things To Think About Before Starting a PhD“.
+Plus, Prof. James Arvanitakis, the Dean of the Graduate Research School at Western Sydney University gave a very interesting view from the perspective of grad school management in his movie, “5 Things To Think About Before Starting a PhD“.

 Good luck with your decision—no matter what happens next, the longest journey of your life is starting now.
 What an exciting point in your life!
 If you have any questions, please drop them below!